Pageboy/perspectief/_posts/2019/2019-06-29-mediterranean-heat-on-the-thames.md

 categories:
   - personal
 image: images/IMG_0051.jpeg
-caption: Picnique sur L’herbe
+caption: Dejeuner sur L'herbe
 featured: false
 comments: false
 title: Mediterranean Heat on the Thames
 ---
 Phew... sunburn and swimming after a great trip down to Abingdon reach.

-The temperature reached 31 degrees.
+As the temperature reached 31 degrees Salter's _Wargrave_ heading downsteam with musc blairing and a party in full swing.
+A rendition of _happy birthday_ echoed around the woods.

 [![The good crew of Perspectief]({{site.baseurl}}/images/2019/06/crew_danistellachrismick.jpeg)]({{site.baseurl}}/images/2019/06/crew_danistellachrismick.jpeg)